WaylonWalker/waylonwalker.com/pages/blog/vim-wsl-clipboard.md

 ---

-I've long used neovim from within windows wsl, and for far too long I went without a proper way to get text out of it and into windows.
+I've long used neovim from within windows wsl, and for far too long, I went without a proper way to get text out of it and into windows.

 ## wsl has access to cmd applications

 wsl can access clip.exe.
-You can do some really cool things with it such as cat a file into the clipboard, sending output from a command to the clipbord, or set an autocmd group in vim to send yank to the windows clipboard.
+You can do some cool things with it, such as cat a file into the clipboard, sending output from a command to the clipboard, or set an autocmd group in vim to send yank to the windows clipboard.

 ## using clip.exe

-Let's say you want to send a teammate the tail of a log file over chat, you can simply tail the file into clip.exe.
+Let's say you want to send a teammate the tail of a log file over chat.
+You can tail the file into clip.exe.

 ``` bash
 tail -n 1 info.log | clip.exe
 ```

+> pipe streams of text into clip.exe

 ## make it a bit more natural